-The fundamental division of markets is between members of the general public and people buying or specifying on behalf of another organisation.
+The fundamental division of markets is between members of the general public and people buying or specifying on behalf of another business.

 In consumer markets, the number of potential buyers of a product is often a significant proportion of a total population running into millions.
 So techniques used to research these markets include quantitative methods based on rigorous sampling as well as qualitative techniques that explore complex consumer perceptions and motivations.